nick-poole/nextmetro-v1/README.md

 ### 5/16/23

+- STYLE: Train line logos to train information display
+   >Adds functionality to display train line logos in the train information section.
+   >
+   >The `getLineLogo` function is imported from `maps.js` and used in the `updateTrainInfo` function in `app.js`.
+The logos are dynamically fetched based on the train line code and displayed alongside the train information.
+This enhances the visual representation of train predictions and improves the overall user experience.

 - ITEGRATED: stationNameMap and Export to time.js
    >Integrates the stationNameMap(stationCode) function into the `maps.js` module to reduce reliance on an additional fetch request.
    >